Francesco Maggiotto: Electric machine

 Maggiotto's idea, which improved the efficiency of the machine according to his own experiments, was to use a single disc or cylinder (rather than many), using multiple materials and in particular boxwood for the real cylinder (the "wheel") with a diameter of 30 oncie, on whose circumference the crystals were fixed with screws.
 These crystals, during the movement of the wheel, rubbed against four strofinatori, that is, bearings of eight inches each, made up of crini (probably animal hair) covered with a very thin sheet of brass (at the time commonly called oro cantarino).
 Furthermore, these bearings were pressed against the surface of the wheel by means of springs.
-According to Maggiotto's experiments, this model of bearings was very efficient thanks to the particular insulating properties of the crini and his idea was copied by other developers of electric machines.
+According to his experiments, this model of bearings was very efficient thanks to the particular insulating properties of the crini and his idea was copied by other developers of electric machines.
 The avbove bearings were connected to conducting materials (such as wires), in turn connected to some pots containing "tin sheets", whose purpose was to store the electrostatic energy produced by the machine.

-According to his experiments, the efficiency of the machine (and therefore the intensity of the electric discharge) was much greater than other machines and it achieved excellent results even with unfavorable environmental conditions such as the presence of high humidity in the atmosphere; this was due to the high electric resistivity of the crini, used both in the bearings and for the insulation of conductors.
-According to Maggiotto, a similar machine could be built with a larger diameter as well as with a greater number of bearings and crystals, thus making the machine capable of generating more powerful electric discharges.
-This would make harder to operate the machine because of the greater necessary force; one way to overcome this drawback, according to Maggiotto, could be the use of hydropower.
+According to Maggiotto's experiments, the efficiency of the machine (and therefore the intensity of the electric discharge) was much greater than other machines and it achieved excellent results even with unfavorable environmental conditions such as the presence of high humidity in the atmosphere; this was due to the high electric resistivity of the crini, used both in the bearings and for the insulation of conductors.
+He though a similar machine could be built with a larger diameter as well as with a greater number of bearings and crystals, thus making the machine capable of generating more powerful electric discharges.
+This would operating the machine harder because of the greater necessary force; he suggested hydropower.
 Another advantage given by the machine is the ease of use and the fact that it could be easily repaired in case of breakdowns.